In early June of last year, the night before our 8 month anniversary and my 36th birthday party, Keith gave me the gift

 In contrast, I was the obvious anchor: dependable, consistent, responsive.
 The kids quickly learned to come to me with things and I became the unlikely primary parent in our weekend household–both practically and as the emotional center.

-I loved being, “a better mom than our actual mom,” but I hated Keith for making it one of necessity by not stepping all the way up, even for the one thing I was sure he was sincere about: his kids.
+I loved being “a better mom than our actual mom,” but I hated Keith for making it one of necessity by not stepping all the way up, even for the one thing I had been sure he was sincere about: his kids.

 As summer turned into fall, I knew our relationship was ending.
 Months of earnest conversations had resulted in no changes and I knew he just didn’t give a shit.

 I saw him clearly and I was no longer in love.